BeardedManStudios/ForgeNetworkingRemastered/CONTRIBUTING.md

 We are currently trying out the Unity unit testing tools and they look promising so far.
 My hope is that we will be able to fall more into the TDD ([test driven development](https://en.wikipedia.org/wiki/Test-driven_development)) flow of programming so that we have many tests for the code to make sure it continues to work as expected for all of the functionality.
 Of course, I know it is very difficult to unit test a multi-threaded, network based application, but it is important for us to try as much as possible to achieve a full test coverage of the system.

 Please make sure that you either create a new file in the [ForgeUnity/Assets/BeardedManStudios/Scripts/Editor/Tests](https://github.com/BeardedManStudios/ForgeNetworkingRemastered/tree/develop/ForgeUnity/Assets/BeardedManStudios/Scripts/Editor/Tests) folder.
 Or if you are adding new tests that are either missing or covering new functionality of a class, feel free to update existing tests.

+### Naming
+When contributing to Forge, we want to make sure to convey the ideas through names.
+One of the easiest ways to do so is to describe the design pattern you are attempting to use in the code as part of the name.
+Below is a list of design pattern names (with personal descriptions) that are you free to use.

+<strong>Abstract factory</strong> - Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+<strong>Builder</strong> - Separate the construction of a complex object from its representation so that the same construction process can create different representations.

+<strong>Factory Method</strong> - Define an interface for creating an object, but let subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

+<strong>Prototype</strong> - Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

+<strong>Singleton</strong> - Ensure a class only has one instance, and provide a global point of access to it.

+<strong>Adapter</strong> - Convert the interface of a class into another interface clients expect.
+Adapter lets classes work together that couldn't otherwise because of incompatible interfaces.

+<strong>Bridge</strong> - Decouple an abstraction from its implementation so that the two can vary independently.

+<strong>Composite</strong> - Compose objects into tree structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.

+<strong>Decorator</strong> - Attach additional responsibilities to an object dynamically.
+Decorators provide a flexible alternative to subclassing for extending functionality.

+<strong>Façade</strong> - Provide a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

+<strong>Flyweight</strong> - Use sharing to support large numbers of fine-graned objects efficiently.

+<strong>Proxy</strong> - Provide a surrogate or placeholder for another object to control access to it.

+<strong>Repository</strong> - The abstraction of data storage to allow for multiple different implementations where only one is selected but not known about by the repository user.

+<strong>Chain of responsibility</strong> - Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+Chain the receiving objects and pass the request along the chain until an object handles it.

+<strong>Command</strong> - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

+<strong>Interpreter</strong> - Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

+<strong>Iterator</strong> - Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.

+<strong>Mediator</strong> - Define an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.

+<strong>Memento</strong> - Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.

+<strong>Observer</strong> - Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically.

+<strong>State</strong> - Allow an object to alter its behavior when its internal state changes.
+The object will appear to change its class.

+<strong>Strategy</strong> - Define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.

+<strong>Template method</strong> - Define the skeleton of an algorithm in a operation, deferring some steps to subclasses.
+Template Method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+<strong>Visitor</strong> - Represent an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates.

+<strong>Unit of work</strong> - This is a class that is responsible for keeping running modifications to commit to a repository in memory.
+When ready, the unit of work can be committed all in a single transaction.
+A unit of work can be thought of as a ledger/transaction for work done by a single request